galaxyproject/galaxy-hub/src/events/gcc2019/training/index.md

 **Prerequisites**

-* Basic understanding of Galaxy from a developer point of view.
+* Basic understanding of Galaxy from a developer point of view
-* Some familiarity with Javascript.
+* Some familiarity with Javascript
 * A wi-fi enabled laptop with a modern web browser.
-Google Chrome, Firefox and Safari will work best.
+Google Chrome, Firefox and Safari will work best

 ## Galaxy Interactive Environments